Verifying the existence of maximum likelihood estimates for generalized linear models: Appendix

 Therefore,

 where the last equality follows from how we initialize $u_{i}$, with $u_{i}^{(1)}=-1$ for all $y_{i}=0$ observations and $u_{i}^{(1)}=0$ otherwise.
-So the series of SSRs is bounded above by the number of boundary observations where $y_{i}=0$ (a finite number).
-We can now show that $\lim_{k\rightarrow\infty}SSR^{(k)}=0$ (i.e., that the sequence of SSR's converges to $0$).
+Thus, the series of SSRs is bounded above by the number of boundary observations where $y_{i}=0$ (a finite number).
+We can now show that $\lim_{k\rightarrow\infty}SSR^{(k)}=0$ (i.e., that the sequence of SSRs converges to $0$).
 To see this, note that if

 for some finite $C$, then, by iteration $k^{*}:=\left\lceil \frac{C}{c}\right\rceil $, the sum of the sequence will have exceeded $C$, a contradiction.
-Therefore, the SSR converges to zero, with the same necessarily being true for all of the individual residuals.\QED \emph{}\\ \emph{Proof of convergence to the correct solution}.
+Therefore, the SSR converges to zero, with the same necessarily being true for all of the individual residuals.\QED \\ \emph{Proof of convergence to the correct solution}.
 The above proof tells us that our iterative ``rectifier'' algorithm will eventually converge, but of course it doesn't tell us that it will converge to the \emph{correct} solution.
 What we will prove now is exactly that:

 As in the main text, $z$ is the name we will give to the ``certificates of separation'' used to detect separated observations.
 By Proposition \ref{Prop1}, any such $z$ must be a linear combination of regressors: $z=X\gamma$, with $z_{i}=0$ if $y_{i}>0$ or if $y_{i}=0$ but is not separated and with $z_{i}<0$ for the observations that are separated.
 It is also important to keep in mind that there can be multiple $z$ vectors.
-We do not just want to find some of the $z$'s that induce separation; rather, we want to identify a $z$ that is as large as possible, in the sense of having the most non-zero rows.
+We do not just want to find some of the $z$'s that induce separation; rather, we want to identify a $z$ that is as large as possible, in the sense of having the most nonzero rows.